Osama-Abd-El-Mohsen/ES_CodeGen_Scripts/Driver_Maker_Script/README.md

 # Driver_Maker_Script
-Driver_Maker_Script.py is a Python script to automate the extraction of Microcontroller Driver Files files .
+Driver_Maker_Script.py is a Python script to automate the extraction of Microcontroller Driver Files  .
 - Driver_Cfg.h      `With File Gaurd`
 - Driver_Interfac.h `With File Gaurd`
 - Driver_Private.h `With File Gaurd`